F1rebo1/CPP/README.md

 - When a class implements the parent interface class (for instance if the interface is called `class MyInterfaceClass{};`, then a subclass would inherit/implement the interface by: `class MyImpl : public MyInterfaceClass`), it must provide its own implementation of each function, and can utilize the `override` keyword

+## Visibility

+- `Private`: only this class and its Friend class can access Private attributes
+- `Protect`: only this class and its subclass can access Protect attributes
+- `Public`: everything can access Public attributes

+## Arrays

+- For C++11 onwards, include `#include <array>` at the top of the file
+- You can then declare an array with the type and size like so: `std::array<int,5> arrName;` and use built-in functions like `arrName.size()`
+- When declaring a raw array, we can do so by initializing with type and size like so: `int arr[5];` This will allocate 5 * 4 bytes of contiguous memory for the array
+- Initializing a raw array like this returns a pointer to the starting memory address of the array, and so we can assign a pointer (of the correct type) to point to this like so: `int* arrPtr = arr;`
+- If we want to manipulate array values using the pointer we can do this like so: `*(arrPtr + position) = 5;`.
+In this example, the `position` is really the number of bytes away from the start of the array we are positioning the pointer to make the change at.
+This number is scaled by the type of the pointer, so in the case of our
+  `int* arrPtr` above, if we had `position = 3` then we would be positioning our pointer such that it points 12 bytes into the array (at index 3)
+- To calculate the size (i.e. arr.length equivalent) of a raw array, we would need to calculate the size of the entire array, divided by the size of one value, like:
+  `int count = sizeof(arr) / sizeof(int)`
+- An easy way of having this count/size on hand (so that we can more easily use this value in for loops etc.) is to declare the size in our class like so:
+  `static const int exampleSize = 5`, and then to define the array as: `int arr[exampleSize]`.
+If this value is not static this will not work, as otherwise an actual constant value would need to be passed into the array for run time compilation

+## Strings

+- A string (in C) can be defined by a pointer: `char* strName`.
+Normally we want to make it a `const char* strName` as Strings are immutable.
+If we ommit the const, however, we might be able to manipulate individual characters of the string, but this is not good behavior so we should avoid this
+- In C++, we can include `using String = std::string;` so that we can simply initialize Strings like so: `String myStr = "Hello"`.
+It is important to use double quotes when initializing a string

+## String Literals

+- A string literal (something like `"Rohan;"`) is actually a const char array (i.e. could be written as: `const char name[6] = "Rohan";`)
+- This could also be assigned to a pointer, i.e. `const char* name = "Rohan";`

 ## Special C++ Syntax

 - The use of the `:` (member initializer list) for constructors is special syntax to initialize class member variables (public, private or otherwise) prior to the